Selma James: Feminist activism

-Since 2000, James has been international coordinator of the Global Women's Strike, a network of grassroots women, bringing together actions and initiatives in many countries.
-The strike demands that society "Invest in Caring Not Killing", and that military budgets be returned to the community starting with women.
+Since 2000, James has been international coordinator of the Global Women's Strike, a grassroots network of women.
+The strike demands that society "Invest in Caring Not Killing" and that military budgets be returned to the community, starting with women.
 She has been working with the Venezuelan Revolution since 2002.
-She is a founder of the Crossroads Women's Centre, begun under the WFH auspices in 1975 in a red-light district near London's Euston railway station and now located in Kentish Town, and is general editor of Crossroads Books.
+She is a founder of the Crossroads Women's Centre, begun under the WFH auspices in 1975 in a red-light district near London's Euston railway station and now located in Kentish Town.

 Socialist activism

-In April 2008, James visited Edinburgh (along with Edinburgh-based couple Ralph and Noreen Ibbott, both members of the Britain Tanzania Society in the 1960s) on the anniversary of Tanzania Muungano Day, which falls on April 26.
-James gave a talk in a session hosted by the Tanzania Edinburgh Community Association (TzECA) on Julius Nyerere's Ujamaa (African socialism) in the 1960s in Tanzania with reference to the subject of Ruvuma Development Association (RDA), and the Tanzania Arusha Declaration.
-RDA traces its roots to the original Ruvuma Development Association (RDA), which was registered in the early 1960s when, encouraged by Julius Nyerere the first President of Tanzania, following Independence a number of communal villages joined together and organised themselves into what became known as the Ujamaa villages.
-The driving force behind the Association was Ntimbanjayo Millinga, who was the secretary of the local branch of the Tanzanian African National Union Youth League, and he was supported by Ralph Ibbott, an English quantity surveyor who acted as an advisor and agreed to live and work with his family in the village of Litowa.
-The session took place at the "Waverley Care Solas" Abbey Mount.
+In April 2008, James visited Edinburgh (along with Ralph and Noreen Ibbott, members of the Britain Tanzania Society in the 1960s) on the anniversary of Tanzania Muungano Day, which falls on April 26.
+James gave a talk in a session hosted by the Tanzania Edinburgh Community Association (TzECA) on Julius Nyerere's ujamaa in the 1960s in Tanzania.
+The session took place at Waverley Care Solas.

 In July 2015, James endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.

 Anti-Zionist activism

-James is a founder member of the International Jewish Anti-Zionist Network and, in May 2008, signed the Letter of British Jews on 60th anniversary of Israel published in The Guardian, explaining why she would not celebrate Israel's 60th anniversary.
+James is a founder member of the International Jewish Anti-Zionist Network and, in May 2008, signed the Letter of British Jews published in The Guardian explaining why they would not celebrate the 60th anniversary of Israel's founding.
 In August 2015, she was a signatory to a letter criticising The Jewish Chronicles reporting of Jeremy Corbyn's association with alleged antisemites.